learningequality/ka-lite/sphinx-docs/usermanual/userman_admin.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 To download language packs:

-#.
-From the "Manage" page, click on the "Language" tab. |language-tab-highlight|
+1. From the "Manage" page, click on the "Language" tab.
-#.
-Select the language pack you wish to download by selecting from the drop-down menu. |lp-dropdown|
-#.
-Click the "Get Language Pack" button. |lp-button|
-#.
-Once the download finishes, you can see your language pack in the list of installed packs.
-Learners and coaches will now be able to switch their language to any of the installed language packs.
-Their default will be the default that you set by clicking on "Set as default".

 .. |language-tab-highlight| screenshot::
     :user-role: admin